 The Competition ranking is Adwords related and not organic search.
 It is much better to test keywords in Adwords before committing to a long and more expensive SEO campaign.

 I have a limited campaign running in Adwords for SEO audit, Monday to Friday and only during office hours – it is one of my main services.
-It can be seen from this campaign that the number of searches for SEO audits are higher than the estimates in keyword planner.
+It can be seen from this campaign that the number of searches for SEO audits is higher than the estimates in the keyword planner.
 This is good, I would hate to build a website based on that data to find out it was lower.

 Once you have decided on keywords that are right for your page make sure the keywords are included in the page text.
-Too often I see words added to Title tags and then not include in the page text.
+Too often I see words added to Title tags and then not included in the page text.

 Buyer intent is one of the most important signals.
 Keywords will fall easily into four different categories: tire kickers, informational, products, and buy now

 Let’s get the rubbish out of the way quickly.